rally-carlos/notes/stackedit/Project Plans/Github Actions Proposal.md

 # Overview

-A CI platform infrastructure should be an implentation detail that users are unconcerned abou A CI platform serves to facility automation of tests, builds, and deployment.
+A CI platform infrastructure should be an implentation detail that users are unconcerned about.
+It should also be consistant experiance across an organization.
+Currently, much time i

+A CI platform serves to facility automation of tests, builds, and deployment.

  - Reduce cycletime (with more focus on troubleshooting builds over build server)